Foundation-Devices/passport2/DEVELOPMENT.md

 * Install the dependencies
 * Run the build or sign command

+## Contributing
+Foundation requires commits to be signed with GPG keys in order to be merged.
+Follow [Github's guide to commit signature verification](https://docs.github.com/en/authentication/managing-commit-signature-verification) to get started.

 ### Get the Source Code
 The instructions below assume you are installing into your home folder at `~/passport2`.
 You can choose to install to a different folder, and just update command paths appropriately.